-I love GFB, but have two objections to making it myself in the traditional way.
-One, nothing, and I mean nothing, beats a cookie crumb crust — the patting or the eating, it’s hard to tell which part I enjoy the most.
-And two, I stay away from recipes that involve “beating egg whites until stiff” because believe it or not, I don’t have the proper apparatus to do so: my food processor does a pathetic job of it, and suggesting I use my wrist power is really laughable.
-Oh, had you never noticed?
-396 recipes on C&Z and not a single one with oeufs en neige!
-(Literally “eggs in snow”, feeling translatyish today.)
-Maybe it’s time to invest?
+I love Gâteau au fromage blanc, but have two objections to making it myself in the traditional way.
+One, nothing, and I mean nothing, beats a cookie crumb crust: the patting or the eating, it’s hard to tell which part I enjoy the most.
+And two, I don’t love recipes that call for “beating egg whites till stiff” because it often sounds like too much trouble.

-- 260 g (9 oz) gingersnaps, speculoos or bastognes
+- 260 grams (9 ounces) spice cookies, such as speculoos, gingersnaps, or bastognes

-- 15 g (1 Tbsp) butter (optional, see instructions below)
+- 15 grams (1 tablespoon) unsalted butter (optional, see instructions below)

-- 1 kg (4 C) fromage blanc (I use the 20% fat kind)
+- 1 kilogram (4 cups) fromage blanc (I use 20% fat; see note)

-- 2 eggs
+- 2 large eggs

 - Preheat the oven to 180°C (350°F).
 Grease a 25-cm (10-inch) cake pan with a removable bottom.